Eradication of suffering

-The eradication of suffering or abolition of suffering is a proposed goal within biotechnology and ethics to eliminate involuntary pain and suffering in all sentient beings.
-The concept involves using advanced techniques in genetic engineering, neuroscience, and pharmacology to mitigate or prevent negative experiences, with the long-term aim of replacing suffering with states of well-being.
-It is associated with strands of transhumanism, utilitarianism, and animal welfare ethics that advocate for the use of science and technology to reduce or abolish suffering on a global or species-wide scale.
+The eradication of suffering or abolition of suffering is a proposed goal in biotechnology and ethics to prevent or eliminate involuntary pain and suffering in sentient beings.
+The idea is associated with some forms of transhumanism, utilitarianism, bioethics and animal welfare ethics.
+Supporters have proposed the use of methods such as genetic engineering, neuroscience, pharmacology and genome editing to reduce or prevent negative experiences.

 Biology and medicine

-The discovery of modern anesthesia in the 19th century was an early breakthrough in the elimination of pain during surgery, but acceptance was not universal.
-Some medical practitioners at the time believed that anesthesia was an artificial and harmful intervention in the body's natural response to injury.
-Opposition to anesthesia has since dissipated; however, the prospect of eradicating pain raises similar concerns about interfering with life's natural functions.
+The development of modern anaesthesia in the 19th century made it possible to prevent pain during surgery, although some practitioners initially opposed its use because they regarded pain as a natural response to injury.
+Later proposals to alter or remove pain have raised related questions about pain's protective functions.

-People who are naturally incapable of feeling pain or unpleasant sensations due to rare conditions like pain asymbolia or congenital insensitivity to pain have been studied to discover the biological and genetic reasons for their pain-free lives.
-A Scottish woman with a previously unreported genetic mutation in a FAAH pseudogene (dubbed FAAH-OUT) with resultant elevated anandamide levels was reported in 2019 to be immune to anxiety, unable to experience fear, and insensitive to pain.
-The frequent burns and cuts she had due to her full hypoalgesia healed quicker than average.
+People who are naturally unable to feel pain or unpleasant sensations because of rare conditions such as pain asymbolia or congenital insensitivity to pain have been studied to identify the biological and genetic mechanisms involved.
+In 2019, researchers reported a Scottish woman with a previously unreported mutation in a FAAH pseudogene, referred to as FAAH-OUT, and elevated anandamide levels.
+She was reported to have low anxiety, no fear response and reduced sensitivity to pain, while also experiencing burns and cuts that healed more quickly than average.

 In 1990, Medical Hypotheses published an article by L. S. Mancini on the "genetic engineering of a world without pain":

 A hypothesis is presented to the effect that everything adaptive which is achievable with a mind capable of experiencing varying degrees of both pleasure and pain (the human condition as we know it) could be achieved with a mind capable of experiencing only varying degrees of pleasure.

-The development of gene editing techniques like CRISPR has raised the prospect that "scientists can identify the causes of certain unusual people's physical superpowers and use gene editing to grant them to others."
-Geneticist George Church has commented on the potential future of replacing pain with a painless sensory system:
+The development of gene editing techniques such as CRISPR has led to discussion of whether genetic variants associated with painlessness or reduced pain could be used therapeutically.
+Geneticist George Church has speculated about the future possibility of replacing pain with a painless sensory system:

 I imagine what this would be like on another planet and in the future, and... given that imagined future, whether we would be willing to come back to where we are now.
 Rather than saying whether we're willing to go forward... ask whether you're willing to come back.